Stocks tumble on dashed inflation hopes; S&P 500 loses 3%

 Higher rates hurt the economy by making it more expensive to buy a house, a car or anything else bought on credit.
 Mortgage rates have already hit their highest level since 2008, creating pain for the housing industry.
 The hope is that the Fed can pull off the tightrope walk of slowing the economy enough to snuff out high inflation, but not so much that it creates a painful recession.

-Apple, Microsoft and Amazon all fell at least 4% and were the heaviest weights on the market.
-The communication services sector, which includes Google’s parent company and other internet and media companies, sank 4.6% for the largest loss out of the 11 sectors that make up the S&P 500 index.
+Apple, Microsoft and Amazon all fell more than 4% and were the heaviest weights on the market.
+The communication services sector, which includes Google’s parent company and other internet and media companies, sank 4.2% for the largest loss out of the 11 sectors that make up the S&P 500 index.

+To be sure, the losses only return the S&P 500 close to where it was before its recent winning streak.
+That run was built on hopes that Tuesday’s inflation report would show a more comforting slowdown.
+The ensuing wipeout fits what’s become a pattern on Wall Street this year: Stocks fall on worries about inflation, turn higher on hopes the Fed may ease up on rates and then fall again when data undercuts those hopes.

-Treasury yields immediately leaped on expectations for a more aggressive Fed.
-The yield on the two-year Treasury, which tends to track expectations for Fed actions, leaped to 3.73% from 3.57% late Monday.
+Treasury yields leaped immediately on expectations for a more aggressive Fed.
+The yield on the two-year Treasury, which tends to track expectations for Fed actions, soared to 3.76% from 3.57% late Monday.
 The 10-year yield, which helps dictate where mortgages and rates for other loans are heading, rose to 3.43% from 3.36%.

 Stock markets in Europe, meanwhile, veered from gains to losses.
-The German DAX was down 1.5%, and the French CAC 40 fell 1.3%.
+The German DAX lost 1.6%, and the French CAC 40 fell 1.4%.

 Expectations for a more aggressive Fed also helped the dollar add to its already strong gains for this year.
 The dollar has been surging against the euro, Japanese yen and other currencies in large part because the Fed has been hiking rates faster and by bigger margins than many other central banks.